Generate and Grow Connection

 - Richard Louv, Joanna Macy and others who have reawakened us to the deep interconnections between our own health and well being and that of the planet

-The horses are given choice in how they partner in this work, and often become healthier themselves through their participation.
+The horses are given choice in how they join in this work, and often become healthier themselves through their participation.
+We support our horses to stay healthy and give them breaks or career changes as needed.
 Similarly, we work in partnership with the natural world we are a part of and remain conscious of finding ways we can sustain its well being.

 Core practices include: